responsedb/python/README.md

-# responseDB
+# responsedb

 # Python Code
-This repository contains the python code for responseDB
+This repository contains the python code for responsedb

 ## About